Multiplicativity of linear functionals on function spaces on an open unit disc: Proof of Theorem B: The GKZ Theorem for a class of topological spaces of complex-valued functions

-We are now ready to prove Theorem \ref{GKZ-m}, our GKZ theorem for metric spaces which also have a linear structure on them.
+We are now ready to prove Theorem B, our GKZ theorem for topological spaces which also have a linear structure on them.
 But we do not assume our underlying space to be a topological vector space.